Things To Do in Provincetown

 Compare in-town stays, waterfront options, and quieter edges before paying peak Provincetown rates for the wrong setup.

-Use this page to decide which meals should stay casual, which deserve one real reservation, and where seafood fits the rhythm of the trip.
+Decide which meals should stay casual, which need one real reservation, and where seafood fits the rhythm of the trip.

 Sort out the long-Cape drive, ferry, parking, and shoulder-season expectations before arrival day starts leaking stress.